Recruitment of legal services : Terms of Reference

 Scope of work

-The selected legal practitioner, law firm or Chambers of legal practitioner will be required to assist and advise PILS related issues pertaining to the following fields of law (Act & Regulations):
+The selected legal practitioner, law firm or Chambers of legal practitioner will be required to assist and advise PILS on HIV and human rights related issues pertaining to the following fields of law (Act & Regulations):

 Qualification and competency requirements: